Quick Shakshuka

 1

-Shakshuka is a hearty North African breakfast dish that's great for lunch or dinner too.
+Shakshuka is a hearty breakfast dish found in north Africa and the Middle East but has become popular here in the US for brunch, lunch, or dinner.
 Our version can be made in less than 20 minutes.
 It features a combination of eggplant, sweet red peppers, diced tomatoes, Greek yogurt, and cilantro, and is spiced with a touch of ground cumin and cayenne pepper.
 After cooking the tomato sauce, simply make two indentations to crack the eggs into, then let them simmer until they're set for a visually fun yet hearty meal for one.
-Double the ingredients to serve 2 - but use a large skillet.
+Double the ingredients to serve 2 - but use a larger skillet.

 Ingredients